 With this hypothesis, the research in the WBA approach is decomposed into:

-② Combining the machine learning modules into a cognitive architectures,
+② Combining the modules into cognitive architecture,

 as shown in Fig. 2.

 Fig 2: Summary of the WBA approach

 Given that the only existing system that can ‘autonomously acquire multiple problem solving capabilities’ is the brain, it is reasonable to learn from it to construct AGI.
 However, there were technical problems for both ① and ② until recently.

 With regard to ①, the recent success in the research in Deep Learning, which can be seen as a model of the neo-cortex that supports the generic function of the brain would be a solution.
 More recently, there have been advances in researches combining machine learning algorithms to realize specific intelligent functions.
 We believe that this direction of research is a promising alternative for realizing AGI.